-If patients have a recent tick exposure but no bull’s eye rash, guidance to NHS doctors in England is to take a blood sample and send it for testing at an NHS or UKHSA laboratory.
+If you have a classic bullseye rash, then you can be treated for Lyme disease without the need for a test.
+If you have a recent tick exposure and symptoms of Lyme disease (but no bullseye rash), guidance to NHS doctors in England is to take a blood sample and send it for testing at an NHS or UKHSA laboratory.

 The tests work by looking for antibodies that a person infected with Lyme disease would produce.

-We recommend people exercise caution with private tests and speak to their NHS doctor for advice before spending money on private tests or treatments, as some private laboratories and clinics offer tests and treatments for Lyme disease which may not be supported by scientific evidence.
+We recommend people exercise caution with private tests and speak to their NHS doctor for advice before spending money on private tests or treatments, as some private laboratories and clinics offer unreliable tests and treatments that are not supported by the scientific community.